 Traditionally, restorers sourced bags of refined flakes and melted them down ahead of time before restoring a piece of furniture.
 Melted flakes gives a restorer control of the shellac viscosity, working properties, and some interesting color choices.
 For example, flakes can be purchased in a variety of states of refinement with different wax contents.
 The higher the wax content, the easier is can be applied by hand because the shellac is more malleable and can be burnished more easier via French polishing.
 This makes sense, because more wax means less friction during application.

 French Polishing is the art form of applying shellac resin by hand on furniture.
 It’s heyday was around the 1820’s in Europe, when pieces were being refinished and French polished to bring out the natural figure and chatoyance inherent in wood grain.
-This method of finishing was popular until the 1940’s, when nitrocellulose lacquer was developed, and became the industry standard for the next half a century.
-As a finish Shellac is not very durable; its very repairable, quite beautiful, and most importantly it’s chemically stable.
+This method of finishing was popular until the 1940’s, when nitrocellulose lacquer was developed, and then became the industry standard for the next half a century.
+As a finish Shellac is not very durable.
+However, it is very repairable, quite beautiful, and most importantly it’s chemically stable.
 When I say chemically stable I mean it can be left alone with very little care for over 100 years.